Cement Truck Accident Lawyer

 Any failure to adequately maintain the vehicle could cause a driver to lose control and cause an accident.

-The Federal Motor Carrier Safety Administration sets trucking industry guidelines restricting the hours the truck driver can work every week.
-The administration regulates the maximum weights any concrete truck can carry.
+The Federal Motor Carrier Safety Administration sets trucking industry guidelines restricting the truck driver's hours every week.
+In addition, the administration regulates the maximum weight any concrete truck can carry.

 Plaintiffs can also sue parties other than the trucker and trucking company, including: